Géologique du Luberon National Nature Reserve: Reillanne

 During the 1950s, numerous fossil tracks were identified in Reillanne and around the Pas d'Ânes locality.
 Traditionally considered to be donkey tracks, it was discovered that the footprints were made by Anchitherium, an extinct genus of Equidae who lived roughly 20 millions of years ago.

 Murs, Vaucluse

-The commune of Murs contains a locality known as Le Puy, part of the Géologique du Luberon National Nature Reserve.
+The commune of Murs contains a locality known as Le Puy, part of the Luberon Geological National Nature Reserve.
 This zone is protected and digging and collecting are strictly forbidden by law.
 It bears marl limestones of continental facies from the Cenozoic era (Rupelian).
 It has provided fossils of fishes, and of the leaves and cuticles of plants.

 Saignon

 Located at Le Carlet, to the southeast of Saignon's train station, is the Négri quarry.
 In 1981, an examination of the quarry's surface limestone layer revealed preserved fossil tracks.
 Thousands of tracks can be seen across the surface of what was a marshy soil dating back from the Oligocene.
 Traces of Palaeotherium magnum, Anchilophus radegondensis, Anoplotherium commune and A. latipes, Xiphodon gracile, Pterodon spp. and Hyanodon spp. were identified, as well as unique forms and tracks of large birds.